From Logins to Seamless Identity, a new paradigm for the web

 - Is it a replacement?
 No, not at all.
 Yes, this idea is designed to completely replace logins for normal usage, but logins will still be available as an alternative.
 Consider also that with SeamlessID in place you might still need a way to access a service without your authenticated device with you.
 The way will be the equivalent of the current “password recovery”, with the difference that will generate a one-time access instead of resetting the password.

 - Identity vs Identity certification: the fact that today we are using logins means that when someone says identity they often refer to “identity certification”.
 However, that’s a different thing: one thing is the neighbour that knows you by sight, another thing is the airport check-in that asks for your passport.
 That’s why SeamlessID has different access levels and doesn’t mandate any certification: it might be added, or not.
-The important part is automating the task so it’s not anymore the user that needs to remember that, but the Identity Manager in the browser or operating system.
+The important part is automating the task so it’s not anymore the user that needs to remember that, but the Identity Manager in the browser or operating system (identity and authentication explained).